Lawrence Beesley: RMS Titanic

-A second class passenger, Beesley is one of the survivors of the sinking of in April 1912, He wrote a successful book about his experience, The Loss of the SS Titanic (June 1912), published just nine weeks after the disaster.
+A second class passenger, Beesley is one of the survivors of the sinking of in April 1912.
+He wrote a successful book about his experience, The Loss of the SS Titanic (June 1912), published just nine weeks after the disaster.

 Lifeboat No.13 was being launched on the Boat Deck, no women or children were in immediate sight, but it seemed there was room for more.
 As a result, Beesley was instructed to jump into the lifeboat just before it launched.
 He managed to survive a subsequent incident where Lifeboat No.15 nearly landed on top of No.13.
-The leading stoker of boiler room No.6, Fred Barrett, managed to cut the ropes connecting the boat to the falls at the last minute, and those in both boats emerged unharmed.
+The leading stoker of boiler room No.6, Frederick Barrett, managed to cut the ropes connecting the boat to the falls at the last minute, and those in both boats emerged unharmed.
 Beesley and the rest of the survivors were picked up by in the early morning of 15 April.

 Later life and legacy

-During the filming of A Night to Remember in 1958, Beesley famously gatecrashed the set during the sinking scene, hoping to 'go down with the ship'.
-However, he was spotted by the director, Roy Ward Baker, who vetoed this unscheduled appearance due to actors' union rules.
-These events are parodied in Julian Barnes' novel A History of the World in 10.5 Chapters, where Beesley makes a brief appearance as a fictional character.

 Beesley was portrayed by actor David Warner (who later played fictional character Spicer Lovejoy in James Cameron's 1997 Titanic film) in the 1979 dramatisation of the voyage and sinking, S.O.S.
 Titanic.
-Beesley was also portrayed by Lawrence Bennett in 1999 musical stage adaptation Titanic.
+Beesley was also portrayed by Lawrence Bennett in the 1999 musical stage adaptation Titanic.
 His son Alec married the author Dodie Smith, and he is the grandfather of New York Times science editor Nicholas Wade.

+In a scene in Julian Barnes' novel A History of the World in 10½ Chapters, a fictionalized Beesley makes a brief appearance.
+In the scene, Beesley is a consultant on the 1958 film A Night to Remember and attempts to stay on the set during a sinking scene.
+However, he was spotted by the director, Roy Ward Baker, who vetoed this unscheduled appearance due to actors' union rules.